Minnesota State Capitol

 The Minnesota State Capitol is the seat of government for the U.S. state of Minnesota, in its capital city of Saint Paul.
-It houses the Minnesota Senate, Minnesota House of Representatives, the office of the Attorney General and the office of the Governor.
-The building also includes a chamber for the Minnesota Supreme Court, although court activities usually take place in the neighboring Minnesota Judicial Center.
+It houses the Minnesota Senate, Minnesota House of Representatives, the office of the attorney general and the office of the governor.
+The building also includes a chamber for the Minnesota Supreme Court, although court activities may also take place in the neighboring Minnesota Judicial Center.

 There have been three State Capitol buildings.
 The present building was designed by architect Cass Gilbert and completed in 1905.
 Its Beaux-Arts/American Renaissance design was influenced by the 1893 World's Columbian Exposition in Chicago, and by McKim, Mead & White's Rhode Island State House.
 From 2013 to 2017 the building underwent an extensive restoration.
 This included replacing existing infrastructure; adding new mechanical systems; replacing or repairing tens of thousands of pieces of marble on the exterior; cleaning historic paintings, murals, and sculptures; and adding safety and accessibility features.

 The building is set in a landscaped campus with the Capitol Mall on its south front, Leif Erikson Park on its west, and Judicial Plaza to its east.
 Various monuments and memorials are located in these green spaces.

 History

 First Minnesota State Capitol

-The current State Capitol building is actually the third building to serve this purpose.
+The current State Capitol building is the third building to serve this purpose.
 The territorial legislature first met in a temporary headquarters in the Central House Hotel.
 In 1851, work began to oversee finances and the hiring of contractors to build the Capitol.
 Its architect, N. C. Prentiss drew up specifications for the new Capitol.
 Exterior details included brick work, cut stone floors and steps for the porches, a wood pediment, wood Ionic-style columns, and a well-framed roof covered with fireproof material.
 Interior work called for Norway pine flooring and staircases of oak and ash with oak handrails and turned balusters.
 The legislature moved into the new Capitol in time for the 5th territorial legislative session on January 4, 1854.

-The population boomed after Minnesota became a state on May 11, 1858 and the Capitol building was expanded with a new wing on the Exchange Street side of the building in 1873 and a second wing facing Wabasha Street in 1878.
+The population boomed after Minnesota became a state on May 11, 1858, and the Capitol building was expanded with a new wing on the Exchange Street side of the building in 1873 and a second wing facing Wabasha Street in 1878.

 Despite efforts to make the Capitol fire-resistant, it was destroyed by fire on March 1, 1881.
 While legislators met in the evening, fire broke out in the dome of the Capitol and quickly spread.
 There were no deaths, but efforts to save the building failed.
 It was replaced on the same site in 1883 by the second Capitol building.